aepinilla/preprocess_eeg/README.md

 # Preprocess EEG
-Simple Python script for preprocessing EEG signals stored in a XDF file
+Simple Python script for preprocessing EEG signals stored in an XDF file